The Beginner’s Guide to AI Content Writing That Actually Ranks

 The research prompt:

 Research [topic] for [audience].
-Use only current, credible sources.
+Use only current, credible sources published within the last 6 months.
 Separate established facts from interpretation.
 Include source links for every important claim.
 Flag anything that changed recently or may vary by country, platform, plan, or date.
 End with a short “what to verify next” list.

 Good for AI tools research, SEO strategy, business planning, career decisions.
 Keeps the model from confidently mixing old info with new.